 Sometimes you need to only change the bar lines that are to the right of the mouse.
 For instance, say a song is in 4/4 time but has a bar with just two beats immediately before the chorus.
 To correct for this, we need to move all bars starting with the chorus two beats to the left.
-To move just the bars to the right of the mouse cursor, hold down ctrl+alt (ctrl+command on mac) when clicking the bar line.
+To move just the bars to the right of the mouse cursor, hold down ctrl+alt (option+command on mac) when clicking the bar line.
 In the following screenshots, we enter Edit bar times mode, reposition all the bars, zoom in, reposition again with finer control over timing, then we reposition all bars from bar 4 to the end, finally, we exit Edit bar times mode:

 When you are finished editing the bar lines, be sure to exit edit mode by unchecking "Edit bar times" in the menu.